 By endorsing a refund check, the student certifies that he/she is entitled to the funds and agrees to return any amount remitted in error which is not rightfully his/hers.

-IX Refunds Issued in Error
+VIII Refunds Issued in Error

 The College has the right to reclaim refunds issued in error.
 Should this occur, a stop payment will be placed on the check and the student of record will be notified of the reason.
 In the event that the check has already been cashed, a written request for return of the funds will be provided to the student.
 Students will have thirty (30) days to repay the College before collection effort is initiated.

-X Suspicious Activity
+IX Suspicious Activity

 Issued by: Portland Community College, Administrative Services Division, Financial Services, Office of the Bursar